creativecommons/cc-legal-tools-app/rdf.md

 - Added `owl:sameAs` element with HTTPS URL

 Improved multilingual support:
-- Title translations now match legal code (removed title translatins languages that the legal code has not yet been translated into)
+- Title translations now match legal code (removed title translation languages that the legal code has not yet been translated into)
 - Added `xml:lang` to `cc:legalcode`
 - Removed top level ~~`rdf:Description`~~ elements that were redundant with